Weighted Ehrhart series and a type-$\mathsf{B}$ analogue of a formula of MacMahon: Preliminaries

-\end{dfn} For instance, for $\eta = (2,3)$ we have Remark that $C_{S_{\eta}}(q,t)$ is indeed a generalisation of the well-known Carlitz's $q$-Eulerian polynomial; see \cite{Carlitz54, Carlitz75}.
-Further, we note that $C_{S_{\eta}}(q,t)$ only depends on the partition of $n$.
-We define it --- and analogously $C_{B_{\eta}}(q,t)$ in Definition~\ref{dfn:Carlitz-q-Eulerian-polynomialB_eta} --- for the composition anyway.
+\end{dfn} For instance, for $\eta = (2,3)$ we have Note that $C_{S_{\eta}}$ is indeed a generalisation of the well-known Carlitz's $q$-Eulerian polynomial; see~\cite{Carlitz54, Carlitz75}.
+Further, we remark that $C_{S_{\eta}}$ only depends on the partition of $n$.
+We define it --- and analogously $C_{B_{\eta}}$ in Definition~\ref{dfn:Carlitz-q-Eulerian-polynomialB_eta} --- for the composition anyway.